 '''

-(force-output [port])
+(force-output [port [level]])

 '''

-The procedure force-output causes the output buffers of the output-port port to be drained (i.e. the data is sent to its destination).
+The procedure force-output causes the data that was written to the output-port port to be moved closer to its destination according to level, an exact integer in the range 0 to 2.
 If port is not specified, the current output-port is used.
+If level is not specified, it defaults to 0.
+Values of level above 0 are equivalent to level = 0 except for device ports as explained below.